ethersphere/SWIPs/SWIPs/swip-pss-capability.md

 The consequences of the flags settings should both be enforced by the node for its own internal processing, as well as on behalf of peers honoring their wishes for traffic limitations.

 ### Security considerations

 The `send` flag is provided in the event that a private instance of a Swarm network would need to differantiate between nodes that originate traffic or merely just forward.

 Making nodes in a public network distinguishable as relayers only is a **privacy violation** because it directly undermines the send obfuscation properties the network provides and clients (may) rely on.
 Therefore **send flag must always be set in public Swarm networks**.
 Any peer in a public network with **send** flag set to off **nust be dropped**.

+*TODO: A similar problem arguably arises by the discretionary use of the `recv` flag.
+This should be discussed,*

 ## Backwards Compatibility